polterguy/polterguy.github.io/tutorials/threading/index.md

 Without the above **[semaphore]** invocations, we'd run the risk of multiple threads writing to the file simultaneously, resulting in what is commonly referred to as a _"race condition"_.

-Now compare the above code with the equivalent C# or Java example, and you'll rapidly understand the beauty of the simplified syntax.

-## Wrapping up

-In this article we walked through some of the threading, async, and scalability features of Magic and Hyperlambda, to show how Magic simplifies multithreaded programming, and also scales very well due to its async nature.

 * [Documentation](/documentation/)